Reynaldo-S/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 Loading the Data

-The inital steps invovles and
+The inital steps invovle in

    Importing pandas library
    Loading the excel file and converting them into a Dataframe.